 Appoint Legal Guardian Guide

 Are you thinking about setting up a legal guardianship in Texas?
 This is a big step that involves legal forms, court procedures, and strict requirements.
 If you’re looking for guidance and want to ensure that everything goes smoothly, consider contacting a lawyer.
+Don’t know when and how to appoint legal guardian?
 They can simplify the process and provide the support you need to move forward confidently.

 What Is a Legal Guardian?

 A legal guardian is someone the court appoints to take care of another person, called the ward.
 The ward might be a child or an adult who can’t make decisions for themselves due to age, injury, or disability.
-There are two main types of legal guardians:
+There are two main types of legal guardians (Sec.
+1104.001):

 • Guardian of the Person: A guardian of the person makes personal decisions for the ward, like those related to healthcare, education, and living arrangements.
 They ensure the ward’s daily needs are met and make choices that affect the ward’s overall well-being.